MichaelAHood/real_estate_recommender/README.md

 The genesis of this project was to assist me in finding a home.
 I moved to Seattle in early July and knew nothing of the local area, let alone where I should consider moving my family after I finished school.
 Sites like Zillow and Trulia are useful for getting access to enormous amounts of information but they create a new problem of having to sift through thousands of choices to find the right place.
 I find this a tedious process.

-I have always been impressed by how well sites like Amazon and Netflix make recommendations for books and content that I may like -- I am usually pleased with the results of their recommendations!
+I have always been impressed by how well sites like Amazon and Netflix make recommendations for books and content that I may like.
+It saves the trouble of sifting through countless options and I am usually pleased with the results of their recommendations!

 I wondered why there couldn't be something similar for finding a place to live?
-I also assumed that I am not the only one who has the same problem, so I attempted to generalize my solution such that it could benefit a larger group of people in finding the right home.
+I also assumed that I am not the only one who has the same problem, so I attempted to generalize my solution such that it could benefit a larger group of people in finding a home.

-In short, this recommender is intended to help a person who is moving from one city to another, find a place to live.
+In short, this recommender is my first cut at solving the problem of helping a person who is moving from one city to another, find the RIGHT place to live.

+## Overview

-The recommender system is -- at the core -- a content based information retrieval system.
+This recommender system is -- at the core -- a content based information retrieval system.
 Recommendations are made based on the notion of computing a measure of similarity between different listings.
-A content based recommedner is different from a collaborative based recommeder because the later relies on the ratings of other users to make recommednations to a new user.
+A content based recommendner is different from a collaborative based recommeder because the later relies on the ratings of other users to make recommednations to a new user.

-I have no historical data on any users
+## The Cold Start Problem
+Since I have no historical data on any users -- a problem known as the "Cold Start Problem" -- I decided to tackle the problem by using a known house that I liked from a previous city as a "seed" for the recommender.
+From this initiial seed, recommednations are served using different measures of similarity -- or distance metrics.

+## Problem 1 - How Do Different People Value Houses?
+The use of different distance metrics is important because the most similar houses to the seed will vary wildly based on how distance is computed.
+This idea captures the notion that different people value attributes of houses in different ways.
+For example, a single young professional will be more interested in walkability and nightlife, and less interested in schools and the size of their yard than would a married couple with children.

+## Problem 2 - How Does this Person Value Houses?
+This leads into the problem of how to choose which distance metric is best for a particular user so that the system can keep serving them relevant recommendations.
+To solve this problem, I framed the problem like an AB test.
+Instead of testing multiple versions of a webpage, I am testing multiple versions of suggesting housing recommendations.
+Additionally, I am showing the multiple version of a

+Recommendations are shown two at a time and the user is able to pick the one that they like best.
+The users choice is recorded and then used to update a probabilisitic "guess" of what measure of similarity is providing the best recommendations for that user.
+I am intent on the idea of only showing listings two at a time for one particular reason -- humans are notoriously bad at making value judgements from multiple choices when the number of choices exceeds four to five.
+We are, however, exceptionally good at making pairwise value comparisons.
+In general, people can quickly take a look at two things and tell you which is better or more preferable.
+The downside to this approach is that

 The results are recorded and used to learn the users preference for certain types of homes.